Estimated reading time: 18 minutes

 Some might say there is no money to set aside for Christmas reserve fun, and that’s expected.

 For example, you can collect rewards points from sites such as Survey Junkie for extra Christmas help throughout the year.

 You earn Points for taking Surveys and earn gift cards for your time.
 Sign up for Survey Junkie.

 Another fun cashback app is Ampli for Canadians.

-Sign up for the newest Canadian Cashback app, Ampli where you don’t get points you get CASH.
+Sign up for the newest Canadian Cashback app, Ampli, where you don’t get points.

-Christmas planning is a big deal for those of you who celebrate but can also be the most stressful financial time of year.
+Christmas planning is a big deal for those who celebrate, but it can also be the most stressful financial time of the year.

-Creating debt at Christmas should be a red flag for you especially if you find it becomes a recurring problem every year.
+Creating debt at Christmas should be a red flag, especially if you find it a recurring problem yearly.